3 Ways We’ll Work Smarter Post-Pandemic

 - Collaborative Working

-Organisations who do choose to return to physical premises might want to reconsider where they want to be based and why.
+Organisations who do choose to return to work from physical premises might want to reconsider where they want to be based and why.

 For instance, startups whose work isn’t primarily public facing might choose to do business in collaborative workspaces where they work alongside other innovative companies, can network easily and enjoy the freedom and flexibility of hot desking.